dohyung97022/awsGuide/README.md

       * Firewall subnet traffic
       * First Layer of security
       * VPC is automatically given default NACL
+        * Default NACL will accept all traffic from VPC
-        * Default NACL will deny all traffic
+        * Custom created NACL will deny all traffic
       * Subnets must have a NACL
       * One(NACL) to Many(Subnets)
       * Allow or defy traffic (Security groups only allow)